Aligning Individual and Collective Objectives in Multi-Agent Cooperation: Method

 \subsection{Altruistic Gradient Adjustment}

-In this section, we propose the alignment of individual and collective interests towards achieving stable fixed points of collective objectives within the context of mixed-motive cooperation.
-Revisit that the learning dynamics of simultaneous optimization on collective loss is given by $ \vw = \vw - \gamma \vxi_c, $ where $\vxi_c$ represents the gradients of collective loss $\ell_c$ respectively, with respect to the parameters of each player $\vw_i\in \vw$.
-Although Simul-Co efficiently enhances collective performance, its shortcomings lie in not guaranteeing stable fixed points~\cite{balduzzi2018mechanics} and overlooking individual interests as discussed in Example~\ref{game_eg}.

-To tackle this challenge, we introduce the Altruistic Gradient Adjustment (AgA) method with the goal of aligning individual and collective objectives while seeking stable fixed points.
-Unlike existing gradient adjustment methods~\cite{Lars2017Numerics, balduzzi2018mechanics, Letcher2019Diff, Chen2023Learning} that primarily focus on identifying the stable fixed points of individual losses, our proposed AgA method integrates the individual gradient into the collective gradient and ensures convergence to stable fixed points of the collective loss.
-Specifically, AgA is defined as follows. \begin{proposition}[Altruistic Gradient Adjustment] Altruistic gradient adjustment (AgA) extends the gradient term in the learning dynamic as
+To tackle the challenge of aligning objectives in DMG, we propose the Altruistic Gradient Adjustment (AgA) method.
+Unlike existing gradient adjustment techniques~\citep{Lars2017Numerics, balduzzi2018mechanics, Letcher2019Diff, Chen2023Learning}, which primarily aim at achieving stable fixed points for individual objectives, our AgA method simultaneously considers both individual and collective objectives when seeking stable fixed points for the collective objective.
+Specifically, AgA is defined as follows.